alex-windett/alex-windett.github.io/_posts/2017-04-03-render-conf-part-2.markdown

 Accessibility, what about us Dyslexic lot?
 --
-As you may have found out, hopefully not, my spelling and grammar can sometimes be a little, well, unique.
+As you may have picked up on, or hopefully not, my spelling and grammar can sometimes be a little, well, unique.
 According to the very talented [Sarah Davies]() the cause of my sometimes poor english is something that is often forgotten when creating accessible web pages.
 Screen readers are often taken into account, but what about other disabilities like